 Let’s take a look at one.
-If I tell you that I am faster than my father, and Miranda is faster than me, you will automatically discern that Miranda is faster than my father and my father is slower than Miranda.
+If I tell you that I can run faster than my father, and Miranda can run faster than me, you will automatically discern that Miranda is faster than my father and my father is slower than Miranda.

 Now, you may be saying “but Shawn, animals can discern things like faster and slower, otherwise cheetahs wouldn’t be able to spot the slowest runner in a herd, and the cockroaches in my favorite restaurant wouldn’t run to the darkest corner when the lights go on.”

 You’re right, animals make distinctions.
 There are two important differences between the way humans make these distinctions and the way non-verbal critters do it.